-- ♦ IL Credit Check

-- ♦ IL Essential Documents

-- ♦ IL Education

-- ◆ IL Physical and Mental Health, including action steps that address development of a Health Care proxy and continuation of health insurance).

-- ♦ IL Employment

-- ♦ IL Housing

-- ♦ IL Finances and Money Management

-- ♦ IL Transportation

-- The Transition Plan must be personalized at the direction of the youth, be as detailed as he or she chooses, and include specific action steps with timeframes.
+C. Development of the Transition Plan for young adults receiving extension or re- establishment of Foster Care IL Credit Check IL Essential Documents IL Education IL Physical and Mental Health, including action steps that address development of a Health Care proxy and continuation of health insurance).
+IL Employment IL Employment IL Finances and Money Management IL Transportation The Transition Plan must be personalized at the direction of the youth, be as detailed as he or she chooses, and include specific action steps with timeframes.
 The Independent Living and Transition Planning Guide and Permanency Plan Development Guide provide specific guidance on the development of the Transition Plan.

-- 4. The Transition Plan/Family Permanency Plan is signed by all parties and copies are provided to the youth and other individuals involved in the development of the plan.
+The Transition Plan/Family Permanency Plan is signed by all parties and copies are provided to the youth and other individuals involved in the development of the plan.
 The Transition Plan is filed in accordance with filing requirements for the custodial Family Permanency Plan.

-- C. Development

-of the

-Transition Plan

-for young

-adults

-receiving

-extension or

-reestablishment

-of Foster Care

-Services

-- Emancipated young adults receiving Extension or Re-Establishment of Foster Care Services will have a Permanency Plan goal in TFACTS that is unique.
+Emancipated young adults receiving Extension or Re-Establishment of Foster Care Services will have a Permanency Plan goal in TFACTS that is unique.
 Transition planning for these emancipated young adults is completed in the context of a CFTM within the specified time frames, using IL strength and need categories.
 The Independent Living and Transition Planning Guide and Permanency Plan Development Guide providemore specific guidance on the development of the Transition Plan.
-The following areas addressed must be personalized at the direction of the young adult and be as detailed as he or she chooses:

-- ♦ IL Life Skills

-- ♦ IL Social Skills and Supportive Relationships

-- ♦ IL Essential Documents

-- ♦ IL Education

-- ♦ IL Physical and Mental Health, including action steps that address development of a Health Care proxy and continuation of health insurance).

-- ♦ IL Employment

-- IL Housing

-- ♦ IL Finances and Money Management

-- IL Transportation

-- ♦ IL Credit Check (optional)
+The following areas addressed must be personalized at the direction of the young adult and be as detailed as he or she chooses: IL Life Skills for young adults receiving extension or re- establishment of Foster Care within the specified time frames, using IL strength and need categories.
+The Independent Living and Transition Planning Guide and Permanency Plan Development Guide providemore specific guidance on the development of the Transition Plan.
+The following areas addressed must be personalized at the direction of the young adult and be as detailed as he or she chooses: Services IL Social Skills and Supportive Relationships IL Essential Documents IL Education IL Physical and Mental Health, including action steps that address development of a Health Care proxy and continuation of health insurance).
+IL Employment IL Housing IL Finances and Money Management IL Transportation IL Credit Check (optional)

-- 2. The assigned Worker is responsible for ensuring that the Transition Plan is revised at least annually and more often as needed.
+2. The assigned Worker is responsible for ensuring that the Transition Plan is revised at least annually and more often as needed.
 The Transition Plan is reviewed in a CFTM at least semi-annually.
-The CFTM is documented in TFACTS as an EFCS -Permanency Plan Revision CFTM.
-Transition Plans are reviewed by the court or a representative of the court annually and by the Foster Care Review Board on a semiannual basis.
-The reviews are documented utilizing the applicable documentation functions in TFACTS. - 3.
-It is acceptable to utilize the Transition Plan developed just prior to exiting custody for young adults that transition directly to Extension of Foster Care Services, but the plan must be revised to the correct format in TFACTS.
-Transition Plan revisions occur according to the schedule outlined in the Independent Living and Transition Planning Guide, or more often as needed.
+The CFTM is documented in TFACTS as an EFCS - Permanency Plan Revision CFTM.
+Transition Plans are reviewed by the court or a representative of the court annually and by the Foster Care Review Board on a semi- annual basis.
+The reviews are documented utilizing the applicable documentation functions in TFACTS .
+3. It is acceptable to utilize the Transition Plan developed just prior to exiting custody for young adults that transition directly to Extension of Foster Care Services, but the plan must be revised to the correct format in TFACTS .
+Transition Plan revisions occur according to the schedule outlined in the Independent Living and Transition Planning Guide , or more often as needed.
 Revised Transition Plans reflect the young adult's current circumstances and needs at the point that they are reviewed by the court or Foster Care Review Board.
-The Transition Plan for young adults receiving Extension of Foster Care Services is filed in accordance with the guidelines set forth in the Independent Living and Transition Planning Guide.
+The Transition Plan for young adults receiving Extension of Foster Care Services is filed in accordance with the guidelines set forth in the Independent Living and Transition Planning Guide .

+Forms: None

-Forms: None Collateral documents: Independent Living and Transition Planning Guide Identifying and Accessing Independent Living Services Manual Permanency Plan Development Guide CFTM Protocol
+Collateral documents: Independent Living and Transition Planning Guide Identifying and Accessing Independent Living Services Manual Permanency Plan Development Guide

+CFTM Protocol